supercoder186/Exo/README.md

 ## Usage
 ### Running the Exo code

-Exo.py is the program that will run the pseudocode.
+Exo.py is the program that will run the code.
 Run the command
 ```shell
 python exo path/to/file.exo
 ```